 To recognise Members outstanding leadership within the primary industry, have demonstrated excellence as a rural professional, and made a significant contribution to the Institute, the NZIPIM Board can award Life Memberships and Fellowships to Members.

-A list of NZIPIM's Life Members and Fellows can be viewed on NZIPIM's Honours Board.
+A list of NZIPIM's Life Members and Fellows can be found by searching in the Members Directory.